 3. Teachers will lead the world into the 21st century

-According to a 2016 study, half of all Australians will require skills in digital technology, programming and software development to remain competitive in the workforce in the near future.
+According to a recent study, half of all Australians will require skills in digital technology, programming and software development to remain competitive in the workforce in the near future.
 So as a teacher, it’s your responsibility to prepare the new generation for careers in the digital world.

 Technology is already sweeping through classrooms around the country, as educators and tech developers create more and more products aimed at enhancing education.
 You’ll introduce your students to new technologies – like artificial intelligence (AI), machine learning and education software – and mentor them through their digital education journey.